skittleson/VirtualVacuumRobot/readme.md

 ## Getting Started

-Create a `docker-compose.yml` file with the AWS credentials
+Create a `docker-compose.yml` file in a new directory and replace the AWS credentials below.

 ```yml
 version: "3"